 A Love Affair with Japan

 Over the next year Joe and I became regulars at Bonanza.
 In no time we clicked and a friendship was born.
-And it made perfect sense: we were young, single, happy-go-lucky Americans immersed in Japan in the early boom years of the 1980s, surrounded by classy, hardworking, honest people, many of whom also happened to be attractive Japanese ladies.
+And it made perfect sense: we were young, single, happy-go-lucky Americans immersed in Japan in the early boom years of the 1980s, surrounded by classy, hardworking, honest people.
 In conversations with Joe over the years, we concurred that this was a great time to be young and single in Japan.
 It was indeed the time of our lives.

 So what did Joe and I have in common?
 Besides the Japan connection, we were both from big American cities–Joe from New York, me from Chicago.
 We both spent 4 years in the service, Joe in the army, me in the navy.
 We both graduated from Japanese universities: Joe from Sophia, me from International Christian University.
 Most important, we both had a fondness for Japanese culture, its people, and a soft spot in our hearts for the Japanese ladies.

 That’s where the similarities ended.
 For the record, Joe was much more popular with the local ladies than I ever was.
 He was four years older and far better looking than me (which is kind of like being the tallest midget).
 Oh yeah, he was taller than me too.
 But most important, Joe had “the look” that, for whatever reason, drove Japanese ladies wild.

 I think it was his eyes that closed the deal; Japanese women were drawn to his eyelashes, so long and lush that they almost looked fake.
 Joe wasn’t just handsome, he was–dare I say–handsome in a pretty way.